 This guide provides clear, step-by-step instructions on how to isolate the first initial in Excel.
 We'll also explore why using Sourcetable can simplify this task even further than Excel's native capabilities.

 To retrieve the first initial from a text string in Excel, use the LEFT function.
 The LEFT function extracts the first character from the specified text string.
-Apply the function by entering =LEFT(cell,1) into a cell, where 'cell' is the reference to the cell containing the text.
+Apply the function by entering =LEFT(cell,1)

 The LEFT function is straightforward and requires two arguments: the text string and the number of characters to extract.
 For the first initial, set the number of characters to 1.
 The function counts 1 byte per character.
-The syntax is =LEFT(text_string, number_of_characters).
+The syntax is =LEFT(text_string, number_of_characters)

 For DBCS languages such as Japanese, Chinese, and Korean, use the LEFTB function to account for 2 bytes per character.
-The syntax is =LEFTB(text_string, number_of_bytes).
-Ensure that the DBCS language is set as the default language in Excel to use LEFTB correctly.
+The syntax is =LEFTB(text_string, number_of_bytes)

 Note that the availability of LEFT and LEFTB functions may vary based on the Excel language version.
 Always verify function compatibility with your version of Excel.